 Skip to main content

-The following guide walks you through setting up an AI-powered XanoScript development workflow using Claude Code, the Xano Developer MCP, and the Xano CLI.
-Prerequisites: Node.js 18+, and Claude Code installed.
+The following guide walks you through setting up an AI-powered XanoScript development workflow in VS Code using Claude Code, the Xano Developer MCP, and the Xano CLI.
+Prerequisites: Node.js 18+, VS Code, and Git installed.

 We’re actively working on support for other development platforms, such as Cursor and Codex.
 Check back soon!